vakesz/SKIES-Page/_pages/contact.md

 # Contact

-We'd love to hear from you!
+I'd love to hear from you!
 Whether you have questions, feedback, or need support, here are the ways to reach me.

 - GitHub: [@vakesz](https://github.com/vakesz)
 - Twitter: [@vakeszqe](https://twitter.com/vakeszqe)